ofiore/Thesis/MeetingNotes.md

+# Meeting Notes 6/13
++ Add 200 meter data
++ Want probability not curve
++ venue effect figure is still useful, just need to explain it more and include talk about probabilities
++ in terms of devon allen, just use what I can find about Devon Allen.
+Explain data collection is difficult.
+There is need for centralized data
++ add womens dash
++ add 2022 vs 2023 womens data
++ continue with replies

 # Meeting Notes 6/6
 + Include all comments including positive ones at the start
 + Include 100 meter dash results.
 If on different days than we can't say for sure.